About Hico West — In Depth

 Economy & Demographics

 The economy of Hico is largely supported by small businesses, agriculture, and some commuting to larger urban centers in Fayette County for work.
-The town is home to a variety of locally owned shops, restaurants, and service providers that cater to the needs of People.
+The town is home to a variety of locally owned shops, restaurants, and service providers that cater to the needs of residents.
 Agriculture, particularly livestock farming and crop production, also matters in the local economy.
 Some Hico residents find employment in the coal mining industry or at larger companies located in nearby cities, contributing to the diverse economy of this Fayette County community.

 Elections & Voter Records